psi-rking/optking/docs/source/optimizations.rst

 Running through an OptHelper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For users looking to run optimizations from python, an examples of QCEngine's python API has already been shown.
+To run optking through Psi4's python API checkout the `Psi4 API docs <https://psicode.org/psi4manual/master/psiapi.html>`.
+These two options should be sufficient for the majority of users.

-Two `OptHelper`s are provided to streamline performing an optimization. `EngineHelper` takes an OptimizationHelper
+If direct control over the optimizer is desired two `OptHelper` classes are provided to streamline performing an optimization.
+The molecular system, optimization coordinates, history, etc are all accessible through their respective classes and may be accessed
+as attributes of the OptHelper instance.
-and calls `qcengine.compute()` to perform basic calculations. `CustomHelper` accepts `QCElemental` and
+`EngineHelper` takes an OptimizationHelper and calls `qcengine.compute()` to perform basic calculations with the provided `input_specification`
-`Psi4` molecules while requiring user provided gradients, energies, and possibly hessians.
+`CustomHelper` accepts `QCElemental` and `Psi4` molecules while requiring user provided gradients, energies, and possibly hessians.
+This may
+be useful for implementing a custom optimization driver or procedure using optking.

 EngineHelper::